-Ted Palles Ted Palles is one of the United States’ leading entrepreneurs and real estate developers in multi-family housing.
-His company Pallas is one of the few companies that has principals that have participated in the management, ownership, planning and the continued administration in the Midtown Dallas marketplace for more than 35 years.
-As one of the largest property owners in Vickery Midtown, Ted’s understanding of the district is deep, with a vast comprehension of the properties, the people who live in the district, the past trends, the current trends and the needs of the community.
-Outside of the on-going management of our properties, we also participate in all facets of identifying, communicating, championing and implementing opportunities for the neighborhood through the City of Dallas, Dallas Independent School District and other governing/related entities.
+Ted Palles is one of the United States’ leading entrepreneurs and real estate developers in multi-family housing.
+His company, Pallas, is among the few companies that has principals who have participated in the management, ownership, planning and the continued administration in the Midtown Dallas marketplace for more than 35 years.
+As one of the largest property owners in Vickery Midtown, Ted’s understanding of the District is deep, with a vast comprehension of the properties, the people who live in the District, the past trends, the current trends and the needs of the community.
+Outside of the on-going management of properties, he also participates in all facets of identifying, communicating, championing and implementing opportunities for the neighborhood through the City of Dallas, Dallas Independent School District and other governing/related entities.

 Ted has invested corporately and substantially on improvements to the workforce housing he owns and manages in Vickery Midtown.

-Specific initiatives of which Ted is most active and passionate about are the Ridgecrest road improvement construction program as a part of the Midtown Complete Streets re-design to facilitate both vehicle and pedestrian vibrancy, safety and efficiency; district branding for Vickery Midtown; the Trail to Trail recreational greenspace initiative, the Midtown Blues security program; and building awareness of the 311 Code Red system for reporting issues and concerns in the district to City of Dallas.
+Currently serving as Vickery Midtown’s president, Ted is also leading the Public Safety and Community Standards Committee, and is active and passionate about specific initiatives including the Ridgecrest road improvement construction program as a part of the Midtown Complete Streets re-design to facilitate both vehicle and pedestrian vibrancy, safety and efficiency; District branding for Vickery Midtown; the Trail-to-Trail recreational greenspace initiative, the Midtown Blues security program; and building awareness of the Midtown 311 Code Red system for reporting issues and concerns in the District to City of Dallas.

-Sabrina Bunks Sabrina started her career in the radio industry ndustry, first selling ads in Houston in 1982, then Dallas and rising to executive sales positions as her expert business building skills brought success to stations such as KLIF and to ABC Radio Networks.
+Sabrina Bunks started her career in the radio industry, first selling ads in Houston in 1982, then in Dallas and rising to executive sales positions as her expert business-building skills brought success to stations such as KLIF and to ABC Radio Networks.

 - Orlando Alameda